Fresheyeball/Shpadoinkle/core/README.md

   ]
 ```

 That's it, we have a stateful view.
-When the user click's on
+When the user clicks
 the "Toggle" button the state will switch.
 Because we do a pure
 state transition in this function, `m` need only be `Applicative`.
 We could put `Identity` here if we wanted to, but keeping `m` general
 helps our views compose.

 But what if we need to do _more_?
 Well we can update our `m` to
 have more functionality.
-Let's add some logging to the console.
+Let's add some logging to the console:

 ```haskell
 toggle :: Bool -> Html IO Bool